-The facility would offer the possibility to build diversified and risk-mitigated portfolios of loans to financial intermediaries wishing to engage with CCS initiatives.
-In addition, intermediaries would have the opportunity to brand themselves as "the CCS financial intermediary" in their respective markets.
+The facility offers the possibility to build diversified and risk-mitigated portfolios of loans to financial intermediaries wishing to engage with CCS initiatives.
+In addition, financial intermediaries have the opportunity to brand themselves as "the CCS financial intermediary" in their respective markets.

-As far as the cultural and creative SMEs are concerned, they will more easily access loans since financial intermediaries will be trained to understand and address their specificities.
-In addition, SMEs will take this opportunity to improve their business plan and structure.
+As far as the cultural and creative SMEs are concerned, they can access loans more easily since financial intermediaries are more willing to extend financing for CCS projects and are better trained to understand and address their specificities.
+In addition, SMEs can take this opportunity to improve their business plan and structure.

 Who is eligible?

-Financial intermediaries are able to submit an application to an open call of expression of interest that will remain open during the whole duration of the programme.
-Once a financial intermediary is operating under the facility in its market, companies active in the cultural and creative sector, located in the EU as well as Iceland and Norway and responding to the definition of small and medium-sized enterprises will be able to apply for a loan or a guarantee by approaching the financial intermediary operating in its market.
+Financial intermediaries are able to submit an application to an open call for expression of interest that will remain open until September 2020.
+Once a financial intermediary is operating under the facility in its market, companies active in the cultural and creative sectors, located in the EU as well as Iceland, Norway and Liechtenstein and responding to the definition of small and medium-sized enterprises or small public enterprises will be able to apply for a loan or a guarantee by approaching the financial intermediary operating in their market.

 Eligible activities are market or non-market oriented, disregarding the type of legal structure that carries them out.
 Such activities include the creation, production, dissemination and preservation of goods and services which embody cultural, artistic or creative expressions.
 The sector includes architecture, archives and libraries, artistic crafts, audiovisual (including film, television, video games and multimedia), cultural heritage, design, festivals, music, performing arts, publishing, radio and visual arts.